-AIIB Watch documents environmental and social conflicts arising from infrastructure projects financed by the Asian Infrastructure Investment Bank (AIIB).
+The AIIB Watch documents environmental and human rights conflicts arising from infrastructure projects financed by the Asian Infrastructure Investment Bank (AIIB).

-Projects are constantly reviewed and results are documented on an ongoing basis.
+Projects are constantly reviewed, and results are documented on an ongoing basis.
 The research of the partner organizations often takes place under high risks.
-The security situation is so volatile that we cannot present all the details of individual cases without endangering the communities.
+The security situation is so volatile that we cannot present all cases or the details of individual cases without endangering the communities.

 The AIIB's business model is to invest in large infrastructure measures.
 These measures are associated with serious environmental and social risks.
 They include natural gas power plants and facilities that will determine greenhouse gas emissions for decades, large dams, and mining projects.

 A bank specializing in such high-risk mega-infrastructure projects needs strong social and environmental safeguards.
 Local communities and local as well as international civil society organizations must be heard when it comes to designing and implementing safeguards.